 Yes.
-When it isn’t plugged into an amp, an electro-acoustic guitar sounds like an Acoustic one.
+When it isn’t plugged into an amp, an electro-acoustic sounds like an acoustic.
 However, you may notice that it sounds different when plugged into an amp.

 - How does a cutaway affect the sound of a guitar?

 Cutaways give us better access to higher/upper frets.
 Due to the shape and less amount of wood used to make the body, they have a lower resonance.
 However, the difference is not very major for a beginner to notice.
-If you are a rhythm guitar player then you don’t need a guitar with a cutaway.
-But if you enjoy playing solos then cutaways definitely help.
+If you are a rhythm guitar player, you don’t need a guitar with a cutaway.
+But if you enjoy playing solos, then cutaways definitely help.

 - Is an electro-acoustic guitar suitable for beginners?